rpdecks/rkp/content/english/blog/blog-post-5.md

 categories: ["Code"]
 tags: ["Hugo","SSG"]
 description: "pro's and con's of static site generators"
-draft: false
+draft: false/
 type: "post"
 ---

-## What are 'Static Site Generators' (SSG's), what are their pro's and cons, and when should we use them?
+## What are 'Static Site Generators' (SSG's), what are their pros and cons, and when should we use them?

 When building my own personal portfolio website, I chose to lean into static site generators and learn something new.
 The personal portfolio is an excellent use case for a Hugo site hosted somewhere like Netlify, and that is just what I did with [robertkevinphillips.com](https://robertkevinphillips.com).